tieje/tieje.github.io/content/projects/smart_home.md

 toc=true
 +++

-# Personal Smart Home
+## Scope

-The purpose of this project is to build a personal smart home application that can be deployed on a Raspberry Pi 3 running vanilla Raspbian.
+The aim of this project is to build a personal smart home application that can be deployed on a Raspberry Pi 3 running vanilla Raspbian.

 ## Motivation